 2. Use Canopies

 Rain or shine, canopies are extremely useful for outdoor events.
-They protect people and items from direct sunlight as well as precipitation, and help to brand your company if they include customized graphics.
+They protect people and items from direct sunlight as well as precipitation and help brand your company if they include customized graphics.

 3. Have a Backup Plan